 BACKGROUND OF THE MONTESSORI SCHOOL

-The Montessori School (TMS) was formerly known as New Horizons Montessori School and was founded in 1970 by a group of parents determined to provide quality Montessori education for their children through the sixth grade.
-TMS is one of only a few Montessori Schools in the Philadelphia area that extends its early childhood program through a sixth grade elementary program.
+The Montessori School (TMS) was formerly known as New Horizons Montessori School, located in Fort Washington, and was founded in 1970 by a group of parents determined to provide quality Montessori education for their children through the sixth grade.
+TMS is now located in Dresher, and is one of only a few Montessori Schools in the Philadelphia area that extends its early childhood program through a sixth grade elementary program.
 TMS consists of two Toddler, three Children’s House, two Lower Elementary and one Upper Elementary class, as well as an Extended Day program for before and after school care.
 The school is governed by a Board of Trustees and managed by a professional administration.
 Head of School, Laura Stulb, was appointed in 2008.

 The Montessori School is true to the joyful practice of the Montessori method.
 Children explore, learn, and perfect themselves as they choose activities which allow them to develop concentration, self-discipline, and the expectation that they will experience success and satisfaction in their work.